tobiasbriones/microprocessors---cp-unah-is911/modern-cpu-sockets/index.md

 personal computers, gaming and even workstation or industrial / servers will be shown next.

-There is a large number of old sockets, only the most recent will be detailed.
+There is a large number of old sockets [^1], only the most recent will be detailed.

+[^1]: Wikipedia [11] lists a great amount of old models from 1,970 which can be recognized by the reader (if old enough) like the LGA775 in which was used by our old Intel Pentium 4/D or Core2Duo

 For desktop PC there are the following models: